 But the thing is, SEO and content marketing are integrated by nature.
 You don’t have to make huge adjustments to start improving the way they work together on your blog, advertising and more.

-As Neil Patel points out in a Kissmetrics post, SEO and content marketing are two parts of the same equation – “SEO makes demands.
+As Neil Patel points out, SEO and content marketing are two parts of the same equation – “SEO makes demands.
 Content marketing fulfills those demands.”

 SEO and content marketing aren’t independent – they’re like two people working together.
 Credit: Kissmetrics